AckerlyXu/heima/articles/stream-analytics/stream-analytics-monitor-jobs.md

 ---
 # Programmatically create a Stream Analytics job monitor

 This article demonstrates how to enable monitoring for a Stream Analytics job.
 Stream Analytics jobs that are created via REST APIs, Azure SDK, or PowerShell do not have monitoring enabled by default.
-You can manually enable it in the Azure portal preview by going to the job's Monitor page and clicking the Enable button or you can automate this process by following the steps in this article.
+You can manually enable it in the Azure Portal by going to the job's Monitor page and clicking the Enable button or you can automate this process by following the steps in this article.
 The monitoring data will show up in the Metrics area of the Azure portal for your Stream Analytics job.

 ## Prerequisites